DSpace/DSpace/CONTRIBUTING.md

 - [ ] PRs **must** pass Checkstyle validation based on our [Code Style Guide](https://wiki.lyrasis.org/display/DSPACE/Code+Style+Guide).
 - [ ] PRs **must** include Javadoc for _all new/modified public methods and classes_.
 Larger private methods should also have Javadoc
 - [ ] PRs **must** pass all automated tests and include new/updated Unit or Integration tests based on our [Code Testing Guide](https://wiki.lyrasis.org/display/DSPACE/Code+Testing+Guide).
+- [ ] Details on how to test the PR **must** be provided.
+Reviewers must be aware of any steps they need to take to successfully test your fix or feature.
 - [ ] If a PR includes new libraries/dependencies (in any `pom.xml`), then their software licenses **must** align with the [DSpace BSD License](https://github.com/DSpace/DSpace/blob/main/LICENSE) based on the [Licensing of Contributions](https://wiki.lyrasis.org/display/DSPACE/Code+Contribution+Guidelines#CodeContributionGuidelines-LicensingofContributions) documentation.
 - [ ] Basic technical documentation _should_ be provided for any new features or changes to the REST API.
 REST API changes should be documented in our [Rest Contract](https://github.com/DSpace/RestContract).
 - [ ] If a PR fixes an issue ticket, please [link them together](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).